1 Lek: History

 regime the coin featured the Albanian coat of arms.
 In 1969, the national bank minted coins to commemorate the 25th anniversary of Albanian Liberation.

 Under the democratic government, the coin was redesigned and reminted in 1996 featuring its current design.

 Design

 The coins are composed of copper-covered steel, with a diameter of 18 mm and a mass of 3 grams.
 The coins' edges are smooth.
 The coins have been used from 1997.

 Obverse side

 The obverse side features the mint year, "Republic of Albania" writing and a pelican in the center.

 Reverse side

 The reverse side of the coin features its value and a crown wreath.

 Usage

-The one lek coins do not find much usage currently.
+While still legal tender, one lek coins do not find much usage currently.
 Their value, equivalent to less than a penny or 1 euro cent coin, is so small that many citizens will refuse to accept these coins as change from markets, unintentionally creating a system similar to take a penny, leave a penny.